Vazyriqx/discordgo-commandHandler/README.md

 - **Flag Parsing**: Uses `pflag` for handling command-specific flags CLI style.
 - **Command Hooks**: Supports pre-run and post-run command hooks.
 - **Permission Groups**: Command permission groups only allow members with the correct permission to execute and see commands in the help embed.
 - **Hidden Commands**: Commands can be hidden from users in the help embed while still allowing execution of the command.

+There is no support for slash commands.

 ## Usage